TimurSalakhetdinov/Applied-Statistical-Analysis/2. Python 2/final_report.md

 Further analysis could be conducted to:

-- Examine potential relationships between color and shape.
+- Examine potential relationships between colour and shape.
 - Analyze specific features in the context of age group preferences.
 - Explore time-based trends if historical data becomes available.